Faculty and Students:

 CAR looks forward to helping you achieve academic success!

-College procedures have been revised to include Eligibility Letters sent to students after determination of their accommodations within five (5) business days of a student’s meeting with an Accommodation Specialist.
+College procedures have been revised to include Eligibility Letters sent to students after determination of their accommodations within ten (10) business days of a student’s meeting with an Accommodation Specialist.
 That letter will outline the accommodations for which the student is eligible, the resources identified, and any accommodations that were denied.

 The CAR website now includes these revised procedures.
-You should feel free to review these revised procedures online.
+You should feel free to review the revised procedures.